 Yes, these funny words are the names of Mentor’s thermal testing hardware solutions aimed at physical testing of the thermal properties of packaged semiconductor devices.
 These are called the MicReD products.
-T3Ster stays for THE thermal transient tester - a sophisticated test system who’s name starts with three T-s, therefore we could not name it anything else like “3-ster” (say tri-ster).
-TERALED is also a speaking name which, I believe is easy to understand both by native English speakers as well as by any other human being who speaks some technical English like me - a native Hungarian.
+T3Ster stays for THE thermal transient tester – a sophisticated test system who’s name starts with three T-s, therefore we could not name it anything else like “3-ster” (say tri-ster).
+TERALED is also a speaking name which, I believe is easy to understand both by native English speakers and by any other human being who speaks some technical English like me – a native Hungarian.
 TERALED simply stays for Theramal and RADiometric testing of LEDs – an add-on solution to T3Ster which is specifically aimed at comprehensive testing of power LEDs.

 With the launch of the Mentor Graphics Thermal Testing Hardware blog I plan to provide quick updates on recent events and developments, provide links to interesting topics, conference papers, technical news and so on.
 Simply, I plan to provide information about how to measure the thermal world of real semiconductor devices.

 So, 15th of November is a birthday.
 Not only mine.
 It is the birthday of this blog.
 Long live the thermal testing hardware blog – welcome to read this!